 - Trainers were honest and candid, making the material more compelling

 - Training helped to break down barriers

-Ystradgynlais Mind in the western valleys of Wales is one of the smallest local Minds in the entire network.
+Ystradgynlais Mind, in the western valleys of Wales, is one of the smallest local Minds in the entire network.
 Members here are involved in training new staff, including counsellors.

-In addition, people with lived experience are often asked to share their personal stories as part of the Mind network’s staff training programmes.
-This can help people to understand how specific conditions can affect a worker’s performance, and to better appreciate the importance of being supported at work.
+People with lived experience are often asked to share their personal stories as part of the Mind network’s staff training programmes.
+This can help people to understand how specific conditions affect a worker’s performance, and to better appreciate the importance of being supported at work.